 In other words, APTIOM may help control the neurons that are causing partial-onset seizures.

 Watch the video to learn more

 While the precise way APTIOM works is not known, here's what we do know.
 When a brain cell—or neuron— fire, sodium ions must pass through voltage-gated sodium channels to propagate a brain signal.
 These channels have 3 different states: resting, open, and inactive.

 During a seizure when neurons are firing rapidly, the channels spend more time in the inactivated state.
 APTIOM has been shown to work preferentially on the inactivated state of the channels, the state more prevalent when a seizure is likely to occur.
 APTIOM is thought to bind to the inactivated state, so it may help reduce seizure-causing activity.‡

 ‡The precise way APTIOM works is not known.

-Aptiom® (eslicarbazepine acetate) is a prescription medicine used alone or with other medicines to treat partial-onset seizures in patients 4 years of age and older.
+Aptiom® (eslicarbazepine acetate) is a prescription medicine to treat partial-onset seizures in patients 4 years of age and older.

 IMPORTANT SAFETY INFORMATION: